sogutemir/SpringMicroservice-outbox-kafka-saga-pattern/README.md

 - **Unit Tests**: Use JUnit and Mockito.
 - **Integration Tests**: Use Testcontainers for databases and Kafka.
 - **End-to-End Tests**: Validate the complete workflow.
+- **Outbox Pattern Tests**: Ensure that events are correctly written to and read from the outbox table.

 ## Contributing